keremgocen/fun-with-orm/README.md

 # fun-with-orm
-arbitrary attribute assignment for objects
+Demostration for arbitrary attribute assignment for objects